NetLogo/NW-Extension/README.md

 ## Usage

 The first thing that one needs to understand in order to work with the network extension is how to tell the extension _which_ network to work with.
+Consider the following situation:

+    breed [ bankers banker ]
+    breed [ clients client ]

+    undirected-link-breed [ friendships friendship ]
+    directed-link-breed [ accounts account ]

+Basically, you have bankers and clients.
+Clients can have accounts with bankers.
+Bankers can probably have account with other bankers, and anyone can be friends with anyone.

+Now it is possible that you want to consider this whole thing as one big network, but it seems more likely that you will only be interested in a subset of it.
+Maybe you want to consider all friendships, but maybe you want to consider only the friendship between bankers.
+After all, something having a very high centrality in the network of banker friendship is very different from having a high centrality in a network of client frienships.

+### Future Usage

 Now wouldn't it be better if you _didn't_ have to take a new snapshot everytime you want to do something with a network?
 Yes, indeed, it would.
 And eventually, it will be the case.
 What we have in mind for the moment is something like a `set-context` primitive, which you would use to tell the extension that "in general, these are the turtles and links I want to work with."